RightToPrivacy/MACcleaner/README.md

 # MACcleaner/ghostmac
 README:

+MAC address tracking is the mother of all tracking.
+Even if you do everything else right, Tor, VPN, etc, your MAC address is the weakest link in your anonymity.
+Drones are mapping out our movements by MAC address, even if we never connect to wifi.
+Access points store our MAC addresses & router backdoors give away our MAC address to parties unknown.

+This is why I wrote maccleaner: predatory
+MAC address tracking

-concept by righttoprivacy@tutanota.com;
+concept/code by righttoprivacy@tutanota.com; email me with any questions.

 REQUIREMENTS:

+1.) *** IMPORTANT *** :
+put OUI.final file in home directory if running as a command.
+It selects one of thousands of random, MAC address OUI's to generate/set valid mac addresses.

+2.)
+Must be run as root

-bash.
+3.) bash.

+4.)
 Runs on any Linux distribution.

+5.)
 Requires the OUI.final file.
-Make sure it is in same directory or put full path to file.
+Make sure it is in same directory/home dir.
+(mentioning this twice because it is required!)

 INSTRUCTIONS:
 chmod +x maccleaner